Milly Turner

 - What documents do I need for a refurbishment HMO mortgage?

 Large HMO mortgages usually have higher rates, stricter criteria, and may require larger deposits.
+They also typically have longer application processes and more complex underwriting requirements.

 - What is considered a large HMO?